VBernasconi/digital_musicology/milestone3.md

 ##### 2. Musical genres

-With the last heatmap, we can clearly see the dominance of rock music from the mid-60s to the early 90s on the musical scene.
+With the different heatmaps generated, we can clearly see a dominance of rock music from the mid-60s to the early 90s.
 Before the rise of rock music, country music seems to have been more dominent.
+We can also see that musical genres, such as hip hop, caribbean and electronic appeared later on the musical scene.

+The fact that there is a greater proportion of songs listed as 'other', especially at the beginning of the studied period, in the early 60s, can be explained by the fact that these years are nowadays considered as _nostalgic_ years.
+They include a lot of music that can be considered as _old_ and that could easily fit the '**adult standards**' category.
+Another explaination could be the fact that these early years were the laboratory of diverse research and novelties in terms of musical genres and that many of them were not retained by history.

+In a general way this first set of results shows the great emergence of different musical styles over the studied period.
+The fact that we had to group the large amount of genres to more general classes and that this evolution is still perceivable is an interesting proof of that phenomenon.
+The great majority of top listed titles from which rock music benefits shows not only its popularity, but is also a hint of the diversity of subgenres that occured within this style.

 ### Conclusion (interpretation en lien avec questions de recherche)